 Requirements for admission to Honours programs are outlined in the Table of Admission and Residency Requirements.
-There is a formal application procedure for the Honours programs; application forms are available from the Arts Student Services Office and College Registrar's Offices or on the web at: https://www.uregina.ca/arts/student-resources/choosing-program/honours-programs.html.
+There is a formal application procedure for the Honours programs; application forms are available from the Arts Student Services Office and federated college Registrar's Offices or on the web at:

+www.uregina.ca/arts/assets/docs/forms/application-for-honoursfillable.pdf

 Students can apply in the term in which they will complete the minimum requirements for their major as identified in the Table of Admission and Residency Requirements.